 When it comes to delivering an exemplary result, my experience and skill are of utmost importance.
 But so is managing your expectations.
-This includes explaining what to realistically expect in terms of both your results and recovery, and being upfront and honest about the cost of your liposuction procedure.
+This includes explaining what to realistically expect in terms of both your results and recovery, and being upfront and honest about the cost of your liposuction in Boston.

 How Much Does Liposuction Cost?

 The cost of your liposuction procedure is going to depend on a number of factors.
 These include:

 - Area or areas being addressed

 - Whether procedure is performed under local or general anesthesia?

 - Is Renuvion® also being performed for skin tightening?

 - Is liposuction a stand-alone procedure or being combined with another surgical procedure?

 For my Boston area patients, the cost of a liposuction procedure is really going to depend on the amount of time that it will take me to correct your body contouring issues.
 For example, excising excess fat in your neck is going to cost less than re-contouring your abdomen and waist.
 The former will run anywhere from $3,500 – $4,500 while the latter ranges from $7,000 – $9,000.